 Don’t make the mistake of skipping this crucial step – take the time to get to know your audience, and your blog will be all the better for it.

 Anyone who has ever tried to diet knows that consistency is key.
 The same can be said of blogging.

-You need to be posting new content on a regular basis if you want to keep your readers coming back for more.
+You need to post new content regularly if you want to keep your readers coming back for more.
 That doesn’t mean you have to post every day, but you should aim for a consistent posting schedule.

 If you’re not sure how often you should be posting, start with once or twice a week and see how that goes.
 You can always increase your frequency if you find that your readers are responding well to your content.